Luminous Mexico Photo Tour – Yucatan, Oaxaca, & The Last Mayans

 The wholly unique “petrified waterfalls” of Hierve el Agua stretch though the mountain landscape in jaw dropping panoramas.
 We will beat any later arriving travelers and capture pristine images from various perspectives while the light is at its morning best.
 In the afternoon it’s back in Oaxaca, where we’ll spend time with another professional Mexican photographer, portraitist Fernando Cruz.
 Cruz will conduct a workshop on the use of lights, flash and softboxes for travel photography.
 You will be able to partake hands on if you choose, and/or shoot as you normally would.
 We will be working with models in the city center wearing a variety of traditional Oaxacan clothing, something rarely seen these days outside of a festival.
 Wow, what a day!

-The last day of photography promises to be a great one, hitting the weekly street markets of Ocotlán de Morelos and Santo Tomás Jalieza, where everything locally produced is traded, including hand painted bottles of legendary Oaxacan Mezcal.
-We meet up again with Fernando early afternoon in a village outside the city.
-Here’s another chance in different settings to photograph Oaxacans in traditional attire, or just street shoot if you prefer.
+The last day of photography promises to be a great one, visiting two Oaxacan artisan families.
+Some women, wearing traditional dresses, will demonstrate us the typical weaving art of their village.
+Afterwards we will meet the impressive Oaxacan artist José Antonio, who despite his blindness creates unique works of art out of clay.
+We meet up again with Fernando early afternoon in the fields of Oaxaca.
+Here’s another chance in different settings to photograph Oaxacans in traditional attire.
 Tonight we’ll have a fantastic farewell dinner to celebrate new friendships forged over our exhilarating Mexico photo tour adventure.
-Oaxacan specialties will cover the table, along with one of those special, hand painted bottles…
+Oaxacan specialties will cover the table, along with one of those special, hand painted bottles of Mezcal...

 Don’t worry, there is time this morning to sleep off any Mezcal you may have been a little over exuberant with last night!
 We have an early afternoon flight back to Cancun with, naturally, a stop in Mexico City!
 But just a short one.
-You should be in Cancun by 6:30 pm so schedule your onward flight later in the night.
+You should be in Cancun by 7:30 pm so schedule your onward flight later in the night.
 Or do as many do, and spend a few well-earned days relaxing on the beach before going back to the grind.
+Optionally you can also fly a few days later to Cancún to explore a bit more the indigenous villages, colourful craft markets or the beaches of Oaxaca.
 Hasta la vista, until your next Luminous Journeys photo tour workshop!

 Note: Approximately 100 days prior to photo tour start date, you will receive a 30+ page Luminous Mexico photo tour pdf with full details, inc. visas, hotels, flights, equipment, etc. Also please note that small changes in the tour or sequencing of the photo shoots may occur.
 Discovering new, unplanned things in such a diverse country with its lively inhabitants is also part of the experience.